artstisen/marbles.nvim/README.md

 ## Background
 Vim has built-in encryption, but Neovim does not.
 This was omitted as a deliberate choice.
 The implementation in Vim is very basic and I wanted to stay in Neovim as well.

-I have previously created a couple of apps for taking notes with encryption:
+I've previously made a couple of apps for taking notes with encryption, both terminal (cross-platform) and OS-specific:
 * [https://github.com/artstisen/marbles](https://github.com/artstisen/marbles)
 * [https://github.com/artstisen/AHOY](https://github.com/artstisen/AHOY)